NASA-IMPACT/veda-ui/docs/development/STYLE_GUIDE.md

 To maintain consistent code formatting and linting across all contributors, follow these steps to configure your VS Code settings according to the project's guidelines:

-1. Navigate to the `.vscode` directory at the root of the project.
-If it doesn't exist, create it
+1. Navigate to the `.vscode` directory at the root of the project
 2. Copy the `settings.json.sample` file from the veda-ui repository
 3. Rename the copied file to `settings.json`
 4. Customize the `settings.json` file with your personal preferences as needed